52 Harrison Road

 It was built in 1886, part of the rapidly expanding city of Sheffield, to address the housing needs of the ever increasing population.
 It is incredible to imagine the area had, before this, been open countryside.

-At this time, the country was in the grip of an agricultural depression, bringing people from far and wide into the cities, in search of work and expecting a better way of life.
+At this time, the country was in the grip of an agricultural depression, bringing people from far and wide into the cities in search of work and expecting a better way of life.
 Industry on the other hand was booming, also attracting people in.

-Sheffield became renowned for its squalid housing stock, and insanitary living conditions, as people packed into the existing, poorly built accommodation, amongst the industrial grime.
+Sheffield became renowned for its squalid housing stock and insanitary living conditions, as people packed into the existing, poorly built accommodation, amongst the industrial grime.

-However on a green hill, on the very edge of the city, new houses were being built for the population.
-One of which was 52 Harrison Road.
+However on a green hill, on the very edge of the city, new houses were being built for the population, one of which was 52 Harrison Road.
 It is hard to know whether this was a house built to look to the future and better living conditions for the inhabitants of the city, or whether its position and builder, made it a slightly better class of house than the ordinary brick terraces and back to back housing.
 It was given a stone front.
 Was this to raise its importance, or to match in with the stone built cottages further into the countryside.

 Whether it benefitted from modern utilities being introduced into housing at this time (piped water, gas and electricity), we do not know.
 It was lucky enough to have its own outside privy, and shared the wash house, with just one other household.
 (It’s neighbour in the yard).

 The house build was attributed to JF, presumed to be John Flanagan, known generally as ‘Joe’.
 He was an Irish immigrant, who made it good in Sheffield, he was born in Ireland around 1827, and appears to have arrived during the 1840’s, when conditions in Ireland were at their worst.
 He married a local girl, Elizabeth (Armitage?), and their family, mainly seemed to be involved with the various aspects of house building.
 He died in 1883, and so would not have built it personally.
-His sons Thomas 1860, John and James, may have done the work.
+His sons – Thomas 1860, John and James, may have done the work.

 Most likely to have been Thomas Armitage Flanagan, who in 1911, was described as a Property repairer, bricklayer and slater.